CyberShadow/term-keys/README.md

 ### Konsole

-`term-keys` includes some supplementary code to aid configuring Konsole in the `term-keys-konsole.el` file;
-evaluate `(require 'term-keys-konsole)` to load it.

 Konsole provides an interface for adding new and editing existing escape sequences for key combinations (Settings &rarr; Edit current profile... &rarr; Keyboard &rarr; Edit).
 `term-keys` can generate a Konsole keyboard profile according to its settings.